dhslab/dhslab/_pages/teaching.md

 # Teaching

-**Teaching and mentorship are important is an important focus of and how mutations and epigenetic changes alter its normal functions to cause disease.
-We are specifically focused on acute myeloid leukemia.
+**Teaching and mentorship are important priorities in the Spencer lab.
+David is in the lab every day (mostly) and